avajs/eslint-plugin-ava/docs/rules/prefer-async-await.md

+# ava/prefer-async-await

-# Prefer using async/await instead of returning a Promise (`ava/prefer-async-await`)
+📝 Prefer using async/await instead of returning a Promise.

 💼 This rule is enabled in the ✅ `recommended` [config](https://github.com/avajs/eslint-plugin-ava#recommended-config).